DUNE-DAQ/restcmd/README.md

 The command facility enforces the content type.
 The following will fail:

     curl --header "Content-Type: application/xml" --header "X-Answer-Port: 12333" --request POST --data @only-conf.json http://epdtdi103:12345/command

+The scripts directory also contains a command sender application based on Python's Requests.